kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

 export KOSLI_OWNER=cyber-dojo
 ```

-# Pipeline events
+# CI Pipeline Events

 The `kosli` cli automatically uses the `KOSLI_API_TOKEN` to authenticate,
 and the `KOSLI_OWNER` environment variable to specify a Kosli organization.
-So with these two environment variables set, you can list the
+Let's start by confirming that all 12 `cyber-dojo` repositories have
-`cyber-dojo` CI pipelines reporting to Kosli.
+a CI pipeline reporting to Kosli.

 ```shell {.command}
 kosli pipeline ls